getsolus/solus-site.github.io/README.md

 ### Compile

-You can "compile" the latest version of the Solus site by simply typing `hugo` in the `solus-site` directory.
-This will put said content into the `public/` folder.
+You can "compile" the latest version of the Solus site by typing `./build.sh`.
+This will run `hugo` as well as use an HTML minifier to minify the finalized site, which resides in `public/`.

 ### Styling